 Rabbi Yeshaya Karelitz, known as the Chazon Ish, explains why contemplating the creation leads to belief in God:

 Rabbi Elchanan Wassermann elaborates, “The wonders of creation demand of every intelligent person to arrive at the conclusion that they were created by a Divinity.
-Therefore, each man will be judged if he does not do what is expected of him by reason of this innate intelligence (emphasis my own, editor)” (Kovetz Maamarim).
+Therefore, each man will be judged if he does not do what is expected of him by reason of this innate intelligence.”
+(Kovetz Maamarim)

 For a Jew, this conclusion “each man will be judged if he does not do what is expected of him by reason of this innate intelligence” obligates Torah observance; for a non-Jew, this conclusion obligates observance of the Seven Mitzvot Bnei Noach.